 TABLE OF CONTENTS

-Residents of Maine searching for health insurance have several options.
+Residents of Maine searching for affordable health insurance have several options.
 Your employer may offer private health insurance, you may purchase insurance on your own, or you may be eligible for Medicare or Medicaid.
 Learn about your health care coverage options in Maine.

 If you want to enroll in a health care plan via Maine’s marketplace, you’ll need to do it on the Healthcare.gov site.